AheadGameStudio/Argode/docs/ui/custom.md

 A custom UI scene could host a simple mini-game.
 When the mini-game finishes, it emits `screen_result(true)` for success or `screen_result(false)` for failure, allowing the `.rgd` script to branch accordingly after the `ui call` command.

+!!! note "Automatic UI Closing on Jump"
+    When a `jump` command is executed in your `.rgd` script, any currently displayed UI scenes (opened with `ui show` or `ui call`) will be automatically closed.
+This ensures a clean state when transitioning to a new section of your story.

 ---

 By combining Godot's powerful UI tools with Argode's scripting capabilities, you can create truly unique and interactive experiences for your visual novel.